-Your marital relationship is over, but what about your relationship with your in-laws, their relationship with your children or even your relationship with your ex-spouse's new significant other?
+Your marriage is over, but what about your relationship with your in-laws, their relationship with your children or even your relationship with your ex-spouse's new significant other?
 What is healthy and appropriate?
-Since no one has written the new rules and codes of social conduct for relationships engendered by divorce, we asked some experts to share their insights with us.
+Since no one has written the new rules and codes of social conduct for relationships after a divorce, we asked some experts to share their insights with us.

-Everyone knows at least one divorce horror story, but we seldom hear about people who have established friendly post-divorce associations with each other.
-"Did you hear that Hugh and Liz are getting along well these days?" just isn't news.
-Armed with their version of divorce hell, the skeptics tell us it's impossible for a divorced couple to make peace and become friends.
+Everyone knows at least one divorce horror story, but we seldom hear about people who have established friendly post-divorce relationships with each other.
+With every salacious story of celebrity divorce hell, the skeptics tell us it's impossible for a divorced couple to make peace and become friends.

 "If every divorce were a 'War of the Roses', there would be blood on the streets!" pointed out Barbara Quick, author of Still Friends: Living Happily Ever After...Even if your Marriage Falls Apart.